MicrosoftDocs/VBA-Docs/api/PowerPoint.Shapes.Paste.md

 |Outline view|Text or entire slides.
 You cannot paste shapes into outline view.
 A pasted slide will be inserted before the slide that contains the cursor.|
 |Slide sorter view|Entire slides.
 You cannot paste shapes or text into slide sorter view.
 A pasted slide will be inserted at the cursor or after the last slide selected in the presentation.|

+If the source content is not fully downloaded, this method fails and an error occurs.
+For more information about the Partial Documents, see [Work with Partial Documents](~/powerpoint/How-to/work-with-partial-documents.md).

 ## Example

 This example copies shape one on slide one in the active presentation to the Clipboard and then pastes it into slide two.